Drug companies reach $260 million opioid settlement with Ohio counties, averting landmark trial | MarketScreener

 Shares in the companies had risen last week in anticipation of a broader deal.
 On Monday, shares of the big three drug distributors were down about 3% to 4%.

-The judge overseeing the Ohio case, Dan Polster, urged the parties on Monday to continue to work toward a broader deal.
+The judge overseeing the Ohio case, Dan Polster, urged the parties on Monday to continue to work towards a broader deal.

 "I did not encourage a settlement of this case only," Polster said in court.